Our Studio

 Our Adult Royal Academy of Dance (RAD) Program trains adult students for ballet exams.
 This one-of-a-kind program offers conservatory-style training within an accessible, part-time schedule.
 Directed by Emily Tench, the courses inspire discovery and excellence in an inclusive environment.
 We see your potential and want to help you reach your goals.

-The Adult RAD Ballet Program courses are 10 months long, September-June.
-Most courses have 2 classes per week.
-For information on Term Dates and Fees, please scroll down to the drop-down menu.
+The Adult RAD Ballet Program courses are registered 10 month courses with 2 classes per week.
+The courses start in September, training towards June exams.
+For information on Course Dates and Fees, please scroll down to the drop-down menu.

 Please note that all RAD classes are registered classes.
 Every student in the program has to be fully enrolled.